 Making difficult decisions in times of uncertainty

 Not so, says Malcolm Gladwell, (Blink: The Power of Thinking Without Thinking): “The key to good decision making is not knowledge.
 It is understanding.
-We are swimming in the former.
-We are desperately lacking in the latter.”
+In fact, we are swimming in the former.
+Even more, we are desperately lacking in the latter.”
 Decisions that seem to be the most difficult are those that require a deeper level of thought.

 Kescia D. Gray suggests in the Corporate Wellness Magazine the following five steps that will help you to make better decisions in times of uncertainty: